Localization Under Consistent Assumptions Over Dynamics: Related work

 While dynamic objects can be detected directly from the differences between subsequent measurements, semi-static objects can not.
-This problem can be solved by using semantic segmentation to label objects with a semantic class.
-Using prior human experience, certain set of labels can be categorized as movable, while the complement of the set is the unmovable objects.
-A very common type of movable semi-static object is a parked car.
+This problem can be solved using semantic segmentation to label objects with a semantic class.
+Using prior human experience, a certain set of labels can be categorized as movable, while the complement of the set is the unmovable objects.
+A prevalent type of movable semi-static object is a parked car.

 A method for augmenting an NDT map with semantic information is proposed in \cite{zaganidis_semantically_2019}, where a separate \gls{ndt-om} is created for each semantic label.
 In registration, the measurements are partitioned according to the labels, and the measurements are registered against the map with the same labels as the measurements.
-That method, unlike this work, trusts each semantic class equally, without addressing whether the object is static, semi-static, or dynamic.
+Unlike this work, that method trusts each semantic class equally without addressing whether the object is static, semi-static, or dynamic.

 Semantic segmentation has been leveraged to filter dynamic objects from the map \cite{chen_suma_2019}.
 In that work, all points belonging to movable classes were removed, whether they were moving or not.
-In this work instead, we explicitly distinguish semi-static and dynamic objects, and model their dynamics accordingly.
+Instead, this work explicitly distinguishes semi-static and dynamic objects and models their dynamics accordingly.

-To separate static and semi-static objects, an alternative to directly labeling the laser point cloud is to use a combination of laser and camera \cite{zhu_lifelong_2021}.
-Images contain richer amount semantic information which simplifies the segmentation task.
-Using a image segmentation network to segment the camera image, the labels can be projected onto the laser point cloud.
-However, direct point-wise semantic labels for the laser used in this work are the more desirable alternative.
+To segment objects, a common solution is to use a combination of laser and camera \cite{zhu_lifelong_2021}.
+Images contain a richer amount of semantic information, which simplifies the segmentation task.
+The labels can be projected onto the laser point cloud after an image segmentation network is used to segment the camera image.
+However, the more desirable alternative, used in this work, is direct point-wise semantic labels for the laser.
 In combined laser and camera systems, the labels are constrained by the resolution and the field of view of the camera system, which can differ significantly from those of the laser system.
-Additionally, a laser usually functions in dark and in adverse weather conditions, where a camera would not.
+A laser usually functions in dark and adverse weather conditions, whereas a camera does not.